-A summary of the process(es) to identify, evaluate, and reduce the likelihood and consequences of uncontrolled hydrocarbon releases and other safety or environmental incidents should be submitted, including:
+A summary of the process(es) to identify, evaluate, and reduce the likelihood and consequences of uncontrolled hydrocarbon releases and other safety or environmental incidents, including:

 - 1. Type and scope of analyses.

 - 2. Qualification of participants.

 - 3. Process for changes or follow-up actions generated by hazard analysis.